 The SCC AS must anchor originated and terminated sessions when using the CS access as specified in [5].
-Originated sessions are routed from the Mobile Switching Centre (MSC) Server enhanced for ICS in the VPLMN to the Serving Call Session Control Function (S-CSCF) in the Home Public Land Mobile Network (HPLMN) and the SCC AS and the Telephony Application Server (TAS) are invoked, that is the SCC AS is the first invoked AS (see also Figure 2.1.2-1).
-Terminating sessions are routed to the S-CSCF and the TAS and the SCC AS are invoked before routing the session to the MSC Server in the VPLMN, that is the SCC AS is the last invoked AS.
+Originated sessions are routed from the Mobile Switching Centre (MSC) Server enhanced for ICS in the VPLMN to the Serving Call Session Control Function (S-CSCF) in the Home Public Land Mobile Network (HPLMN).
+When the SCC AS and the Telephony Application Server (TAS) are invoked, it is the SCC AS first invoked AS (see Figure 2.1.2-1).
+Terminating sessions are routed to the S-CSCF.
+The TAS and the SCC AS are invoked before routing the session to the MSC Server in the VPLMN, that is the SCC AS the last invoked AS.
 The interworking between the IMS and the MSC Server enhanced for ICS for originated, terminated and mid-call services is specified in [9].